letsencrypt/cp-cps/CP-CPS.md

 ### 6.5.1 Specific computer security technical requirements

-ISRG CA infrastructure and systems are appropriately secured in order to protect CA software and data from unauthorized access or modification.
+ISRG PKI infrastructure and systems are appropriately secured in order to protect CA software and data from unauthorized access or modification.
 Access to systems is secured via multi-factor authentication whenever possible.
 Security updates are applied in a timely fashion.
 Vulnerability scans are run regularly.

 ### 6.5.2 Computer security rating